descoped/aip/CONTRIBUTING.md

-# Contributing to Generative AI Prompt extensions
+# Contributing to Generative AI Prompt Processor

-This guide explains core concepts and patterns used in Generative AI Prompt extensions to help developers extend its functionality.
+This guide explains core concepts and patterns used in Generative AI Prompt Processor to help developers extend its functionality.

 ## Architecture Overview

-Generative AI Prompt extensions follows a composition-based architecture with these key components:
+Generative AI Prompt Processor follows a composition-based architecture with these key components:

 1. **PromptBuilder** - The main builder class with fluent interface
 2. **TextProcessor** - A protocol defining the processor interface